akira-l/Tachikuma/README.md

 I warmly extend an invitation to fellow researchers to embark on this exhilarating journey with us, as we strive to bridge the gap between agents and genuine human.

+## Acknowledgement

+Special thanks to Yujia Gao for data collection.

 ### Citation
 ```